 EQ: Have (and if so, how have) teaching and learning changed with the introduction of new tools?

-Yes teaching and learning is needed for effective planning and guiding of experiences.
+Yes, teaching and learning are needed for effective planning and guiding of experiences.
 No teachers are not needed to stand at the front of the room for every lesson and lecture.

 Education in some circles is moving away from one size fits all to everyone has their own size and we teach them what is best for them.
 I think that the tools that come with the introduction of technology can play a huge role in this.
 For example, a simple app Book Creator on the iPad and now Book Creator Web App on your browser are both simple apps that allow students to build resources for themselves to help throughout their schooling.

 I have had classes use @BookCreator to create a math reference book.
 They started at the beginning of the year creating a page with each new math concept that they learned.
 The students would each create a page explaining the concept in their words, that they could reference in the future when they needed it.
 The first time we did this was with 5th graders but it could be started in any grade.
 This could absolutely be done to some level with a paper notebook.
 But the app allows this reference book to go into the modification level of the SAMR model, with the ability to add audio recordings and video recordings.